-Staff psychologists provide assessment, psychological testing and consultation to ensure the highest quality of service and outcome.
+Staff psychologists provide assessment and consultation to ensure the highest quality of service and outcome.

 Are available to support all youth and families enrolled in River Oak services.
 This team has lived experience navigating complex social service systems to qualify them to provide assistance, support and insight to our youth and families.